fqantonio/GoingInductive/README.md

 ![Figure 2: Resume results for the 4C/ID treatment effect](Figures/Figure2_resumeResults.png)

-The next table resumes the former graph in another order: it shows the percentage of "positive", "negative" and "no effects", detected for each sample.
+The next table resumes the former graph in another order: it shows the percentage of "positive", "negative" and "no effect" results, detected for each sample.

 | Variable                 |  \+  | \~  | \-  |                SAMPLE +                 |       no effect sample        |                SAMPLE -                 | Notes |
 |---------|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|---------|